arvigeus/AZ-204/Questions/API Management.md

 - [ ] `<cache-lookup-value key="items" />`
 - [ ] `<cache-lookup-value value="items" />`

-Answer: When URL has no parameters to cache on, the whole URL is used (empty `vary-by-query-parameter`).
+Answer: This URL has no query parameters, so you use an empty `<vary-by-query-parameter />` to cache based on the full path.
-`itemId` does not exist. `items` is not a valid query parameter. `cache-lookup-value` is for retrieving cached value by name.
+`itemId` and `items` are invalid here, and `cache-lookup-value` is not applicable - it's for retrieving named values from the cache directly.

 ---

-Question: What rule should be used to cache this URL: `https://myapi.azure-api.net/items?id=123456`?
+Question: What rule should be used to serve this URL from cache: `https://myapi.azure-api.net/items?id=123456`?

 - [ ] `<cache-lookup><vary-by-query-parameter>items</vary-by-query-parameter></cache-lookup>`
 - [x] `<cache-lookup><vary-by-query-parameter>id</vary-by-query-parameter></cache-lookup>`